 Day 6 ~ Shashti, Katyayani is the avatar of the day.
 She has four hands and she wields a sword and a lotus in two of them.
 She blesses with the third hand and protects with the fourth one.

 Rava Kesari aka kesaribath is the offering.
-This is a sweet dish that is made with either sooji rava or wheat rava.
+We can also make this sweet dish with either sooji rava or wheat rava.
 Made with ghee, this is a perfect prasad to make for any special occasion, big or small.

 Day 7 ~ Sapthami, goddess Kalaratri is the avatar.
 She is the one who brings the death of darkness or the one who ends ignorance.
-She is more commonly known as Kali.
+Her more common name is Kali.

 Sakannam which literally means vegetable rice is the offering.
 This is a simple Dasara recipe that has no onion, garlic and spices, but tastes absolutely delicious.